cloud-install/ansible-snyc-gitee/docs/admin-mysql.md

 # MySQL

-LAMP deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management, refer to these steps to use it:
+LCMP deployment package includes MySQL and Web-GUI tool phpMyAdmin for MySQL management, refer to these steps to use it:

 1. Using the Chrome or FireFox to visit URL *http://Internet IP/phpmyadmin*
   ![log in phpMyadmin](https://libs.websoft9.com/Websoft9/DocsPicture/en/mysql/mysql-login-websoft9.png)